doaamelhem96/data-structures-and-algorithms/tree_intersection/tree_intersection.md

 Approach:

-Define the Node class with attributes for the node value, left branch, and right branch.
-In the tree_intersection function:
-a.
-Define traverse_tree to recursively traverse one tree (tree1) and store its values in a hashmap.
-b.
-Define find_intersection to recursively traverse the other tree (tree2) and find common values by checking against the hashmap.
-c.
-Create a hashmap (tree1_values) to store the values of tree1.
+Hash Table for tree1: Implement a hash table (or a similar data structure) to store the values of tree1.
+This hash table will allow efficient lookup operations.

-d.
-Call traverse_tree with tree1 and the hashmap.
-e.
-Create an empty set (common_values) to store the common values between the two trees.
-f.
-Call find_intersection with tree2, the hashmap, and the set of common values.
+Collect Values from tree1: Traverse tree1 using a tree traversal algorithm (e.g., in-order, pre-order, post-order) and insert each value into the hash table.

+Find Common Values: Traverse tree2 using the same traversal algorithm as before.
+For each value encountered in tree2, check if it exists in the hash table created from tree1.
+If it does, add it to a set of common values.

-g.
-Return the set of common values.
+Return Common Values: Return the set of common values obtained in the previous step.
 [Link to code](./tree_intersection.py)